 Some of the must-see sites on your Kiev sightseeing bucket list could also be:

 This is the main gate to the city from the 11th century, the capital of Kievan Rus, mentioned before.
 It was named after the Golden Gate in Istanbul.
 It was disassembled sometime in the middle ages and what you see are the remaining pieces of the once massive structure that was loosely re-built in 1982.
-When I was there, there was a lot of flower market street stands and people selling souvenirs nearby.
+When I was there, there were a lot of flower market street stands and people selling souvenirs nearby.
 It is located on the corner of Volodymyr street and Yaroslaviv Val Street.

 Monument of Independence

 Seen as another symbol to the people of Ukraine, the Monument of Independence stands as a victory column on Independence Square and was built in 2001.
 It is made in the baroque and empire style of architecture.